-Design Technology is about making things that people want and that work well.
+Design technology is about making things that people want and that work well.
 It is about understanding the user and importance of producing high quality products to satisfy the consumers’ demands and expectations.

 Department for Education

-Pupils at Aston Fields Middle School will complete a carousel of Design and Technology subjects within each academic year.
-Each project has been developed to give individual pupil the chance to explore, experience and enjoy this creative and versatile subject.
+Pupils at Aston Fields Middle School complete a carousel of design and technology subjects each academic year.
+Each project has been developed to give individual pupils the opportunity to explore, experience and enjoy this creative and versatile subject.
 Pupils are taught by specialist teachers in dedicated classrooms, fully equipped with modern tools and technology.

 An overview of the carousel for each year group is as follows*:

-*all projects are continually reviewed and amended to suit the needs of the pupils at AFMS.
-The following is an overview of projects that have been completed to date, future projects may be an adapted version of the following:
+*all projects are continually reviewed and amended to suit the needs of the pupils at Aston Fields Middle School.
+The following is an overview of projects that have been completed to date.
+Future projects may be an adapted version of the following:

-Expressive Arts Rotation – all year 5 pupils join a 5 week carousel of Expressive Art projects that are designed to give them a taster of all of the Design Technology disciplines, alongside other expressive and creative subjects.
-The rotation of projects is shown below:
+Expressive arts rotation – all year 5 pupils complete a carousel of expressive art projects designed to give them a taster of all of the design technology disciplines, alongside other expressive and creative subjects.
+Some examples of projects pupils may be offered are detailed below:

-Food Technology with Miss R Bratton- pupils complete a Pizza and Scones project.
+Food Technology - pupils complete a Pizza and Scones project.

 Within this project pupils will: